 Indiana Medicare Savings Program

-For residents of the Hoosier State qualifying for Original Medicare, there are three Medicare Savings Programs.
+For residents of the Hoosier State qualifying for Original Medicare, there are four Medicare Savings Programs.

 - *Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $1,010 and couples with a monthly income under $1,355, the state pays all premiums for Medicare Part B and all copays and deductibles for Medicare Parts A and B.

 - *Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1,208 per month or couples with monthly income under $1,622, the state pays premiums for Medicare Part B.